pyOpenSci/python-package-guide/CONTRIBUTING.md

-# Contributing to this repository
+# Contributing Guide for the Python open source software packaging book

+This is a community resource.
+We welcome contributions in the form of issues and/or pull requests to this guide.

+* If you have an idea for something that should be included in the guide, [please open an issue here](https://github.com/pyOpenSci/python-package-guide/issues).
+* If you find a typo, feel free to [submit a pull request](https://github.com/pyOpenSci/python-package-guide/pulls) to modify the text directly.
+Or, if you are less comfortable with pull requests, feel free to open an issue.
+* If you want to see a larger change to the content of the guide book, please submit an issue first!

+## How this guide structured

-Most of this repository is structured for **Sphinx**, a documentation engine built in Python.
+Most of this repository is structured for **Sphinx**, a documentation engine built in `Python`.
+We are using the Sphinx Book Theme and the `myST` syntax to create each page in this book.

+If you wish to contribute by working on the guide book locally, you will first need to

+1. Fork this repository
+2. Clone it locally
+3. Build the documentation locally

-## Build the documentation
+## Instructions for building the documentation locally on your computer

 The easiest way to build the documentation in this repository is to use `nox`, a tool for quickly building environments and running commands within them.